-Complete the Supply Fan Pre-Start Checks and Start-Up sections in this Installation, Operation and Maintenance Manual before proceeding.
+Complete the Supply Fan Pre-Start Checks and Start-Up sections in this IOM before proceeding.

 For maintenance issues associated with a variable frequency drive (VFD), consult the drive's manual supplied with the unit.
 The drives are programmed at the factory and rarely need any adjustment during installation and start-up.
-For kitchen applications, the drive may be located in the kitchen or in the unit.
+For some applications, the drive may be located in the building or in the unit.